koriroys/pakyow-docs/docs/routing/url_generation.md

 name: URL Generation
 ---

 Pakyow provides a way to generate full URL strings with a named route and route data.
 This means the URL is defined once (in the route definition) and can be used throughout the application without duplication.
-API changes are much less menacing.
+It also makes API changes much less menacing.

 Let's start with a simple route: